GluuFederation/oxExternal/client_registration/software_statement/Readme.md

 # Client registration script with custom software_statement processing

-This script allows registering a client with additional scopes than Gluu's default scopes and optionally prevents the  consent form to be shown when user authenticates to applications that use such client.
+The accompanying script allows registering a client with additional scopes than Gluu's default scopes and optionally prevents the consent form to be shown when users log into applications that use such client.
 The configuration is supplied by means of the `software_satement` parameter of OAuth 2.0 client registration requests (see https://tools.ietf.org/html/rfc7591#section-2.3).

 ## Requisites

 A Gluu Server version 4.2.1 or later is required.
 Ensure dynamic registration of clients is enabled and that software statement validation mechanism is set to "script": In oxTrust visit `Configuration > JSON Configuration > oxAuth Configuration`.
-Ensure `dynamicRegistrationEnabled` is se to `true` and that `softwareStatementValidationType` is set  `script`.
+Ensure `dynamicRegistrationEnabled` is set to `true` and that `softwareStatementValidationType` is set to `script`.

 ## Generate a JWKS